MattFiler/OpenCAGE/README.md

 # OpenCAGE - Alien: Isolation Mod Tools

-### OpenCAGE is an open source modding toolkit for Alien: Isolation, powered by [CathodeLib](https://github.com/OpenCAGE/CathodeLib), which allows access to a range of configurations and content through a graphical interface.
+### OpenCAGE is an open source modding toolkit for Alien: Isolation, powered by [CathodeLib](https://github.com/OpenCAGE/CathodeLib), which enables custom scripting, configuration, and content modification.

+---

+* Join the [Discord](https://discord.gg/JJ4ECu9hpY) to share your mods and get tips & tricks from the community!
+* Follow on [X](https://twitter.com/MattFiler) to get the latest news, including update previews and modding videos!

+---

 The toolkit is broken down into four main sections: assets, configurations, scripts, and behaviour trees.